-Different groups have been subject to and suffer from inequities in environments, resources, education, access to health care amongst other challenges, which can all adversely impact health outcomes such as quality of life and life expectancy2.
-These groups include, but are not limited to different racial, ethnic and cultural groups, low socioeconomic status, low resource, women, LGBTQI, people who have physical and cognitive and sensory impairments, older adults, veterans, rural populations, etc. Smart and pervasive healthcare systems have the potential to reduce disparities by creating systems that are situated in specific socio-economic contexts, for example providing nutritional and exercise guidance in the context of local resources and economic constraints.
+Different groups have been subject to and suffer from inequities in environments, resources, education, access to health care amongst other challenges, which can all adversely impact health outcomes such as quality of life and life expectancy.
+Smart and pervasive healthcare systems have the potential to reduce disparities by creating systems that are situated in specific socio-economic contexts, for example providing nutritional and exercise guidance in the context of local resources and economic constraints.
 Moreover, pervasive rates of smartphone use create a more equitable playing field for access to mobile sensing and healthcare expertise.